vishnupillai93/AI-Model-Site/README.md

 # AI MODEL WEBSITE

-This project has an application capture the nuances of a real-life production application, and shows the various models available, and allows end-users to select and explore any one model.
+This project has an application that captures the nuances of a real-life production application, and shows the various models available, and allows end-users to select and explore any one model.
 Each model includes its title, provider, description, uses and sample code.
 This is part of Atlan Frontend Assignment, build using React + Vite + TailwindCSS.
 This project includes the frontend side only.

-The website is hosted on https://65e71e6a8eccdc0c3047c250--resilient-syrniki-e2af52.netlify.app/explore
+It is hosted on Netlify.

+Link to the application: https://65e71e6a8eccdc0c3047c250--resilient-syrniki-e2af52.netlify.app/explore

+# FEATURES

+* This project contains four main pages, one is the home page, the second is the explore page which contains the list of models.
+* Each model can be clicked on and we can get further information about each one of the models.
+* The third is the most liked models.
+In this page the models are sorted according to the number of likes.
+* When we open the assigned to an individual model, we can open like a particular model along with the reason of why we are liking that particular model.
+That particular reason is then displayed in the model cards along with the number of likes.
+* There is an upload page where the user can upload a model.

 # DATA